 Some cutting, machining, and welding activities may be performed during the RV head replacement outages.
 Several procedures are listed in Appendix A to this procedure that contain useful guidance for welding inspections.

-Training and qualifications of licensee and contract quality control/assurance inspectors, and NDE examiners are reviewed to verify personnel meet site and code qualification requirements and are prepared for the sitespecific tasks.
+Training and qualifications of licensee and contract quality control/assurance inspectors, and NDE examiners are reviewed to verify personnel meet site and code qualification requirements and are prepared for the site-specific tasks.
 In the past, mockups have been used for qualifying welding procedures and training and qualifying welders, machinists, and NDE inspectors.

 For the selected welds review weld procedures and welder qualification records, confirm that the Code required essential and supplemental essential welding variables for the welding processes used were met, and verify that preservice NDE requirements were completed for the reviewed weld records.
 Also, review the non-conformance reports for each reactor vessel head weld to confirm that welding deficiencies were dispositioned in accordance with Code requirements.